MicrosoftDocs/OfficeDocs-Support/Office/Client/access/clipboard-data-damaged.md

 **Scenario 2**

-The Excel sheet name contains a single quote character.
+The Excel sheet name contains special characters.
 ## Workaround

 Use one of the following workarounds: